Dianinha/Betting-online/README.md

 # Betting-online
 Webpage for betting online

+Please visit my the WIKI section - You will find pictures there.

 I M P O R T A N T
 - create database called "BettingSite"
 - do not change the port from 5555